frnmst/gnupot/README.md

 - Lubuntu 12.04.
 I have an HD with that system that i didn't use in a while (some years).
 Unfortunately GNUpot's setup didn't even start.
 At this moment however not all problems have been solved.
 These include:
-  - older versions of `flock` do not permit using the "boilerplate" listed in the manual (of newer versions).
   - when quitting GNUpot `inotifywait` hangs untill another event occurs.
   - GNUpot doesen't recognize `SIGINT` for an unknown reason.